yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 }
 ```

-You might have noticed the `BeaconPrintf` function that we've been using without ever declaring.
-This function, along many others, is part of the API's that our BOF can use.
+You might have noticed the `BeaconPrintf` function that we've been using without ever declaring it.
+This function, along many others, is part of the *API's* that our *BOF* can use and is located inside the *beacon.h* library file.

 A full list of available API's can be found here : https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/beacon-object-files_bof-c-api.htm

+*Note: Keep in mind that some of those API's will not be usable within Havoc because they were primarily designed for Cobalt Strike.*

 These API's have been implemented within Havoc to facilitate our development.
 For example, the `BeaconPrintf` function allows sending output back to our Havoc console.
-This can be useful to send out success/failure messages along with related data that might help us debug the issue if a failure is encountered.
+This can be especially useful for printing success/failure messages along with related data that might help us debug potential issues.

 ### The compilation of the BOF

-With the BOF now saved in `amsipatch.c`, we need to have all required libraries in the same directory as well.
-This includes :
+With the BOF now saved in `amsipatch.c`, we need to have all the required libraries in the same directory as well.
+Those libraries are:

 `beacon.h`